liborsvoboda/EasyITCenter/EASY-IT-CENTER-SERVER/wwwroot/server-doc/md-book/src/VizeaNápadyaPostupy.md

 ---

-### Development in EasyITCenter UNIVERS RESTFULL/SOCKET BACKEND SERVER in three user steps
+### Development in Golden UNIVERS RESTFULL/SOCKET BACKEND SERVER in three user steps

 * Create any database Table.
 Use the TemplateList Template and just insert your boxes into it.
 Remember Indexes, Foreign Keys, or look at already existing tables or consult with me.
 It IS for a few minutes